 To develop leadership capabilities and professional expertise, students must become effective communicators.
-Because effective writing is an expectation in all professions, writing is integrated into all aspects of the curriculum.
+Because effective writing is an expectation in all professions, writing is integrated into all aspects of SVSU’s curriculum and is actively supported by the Office of the Vice President of Academic Affairs.

-Each discipline or field of study shares some common expectations with writers in other disciplines (e.g., clarity, logical organization, evidence for assertions, appropriate citations).
+Each discipline or field of study at SVSU shares some common expectations with writers in other disciplines (e.g., clarity, logical organization, evidence for assertions, appropriate citations).
 However, each field of study also has unique expectations and conventions that reflect the values and processes in that discipline.
-Click on Writing in the Disciplines for more information.

 College of Arts and Behavioral Sciences